book-cover

 1

-The heat, the terror in that rabbit's eyes, together, they conjured up a story that my mom had once told me, a long long time ago.
-It was a hot, sweltering night in mid July, the year was nineteen sixty, my mother, still seven months pregnant with me laid next to my father in bed, when suddenly, she recalled, my dad clutched his chest, then gasp, and by the time she had realized what happened, he was dead from a massive heart attack!
+The heat, the terror in that rabbit's eyes, together, it conjured up a story that my mom had once told me, a long long time ago.
+It was a hot sweltering night in mid July, the year was nineteen sixty, my mother, still seven months pregnant with me laid next to my father in bed, when suddenly, she recalled, my dad clutched his chest, then gasp, and by the time she had realized what happened he was dead from a massive heart attack!
 The tranquility that I must have felt in-utero had to become an abysmal environment.
 In an instant, both of our lives were literally turned upside down.
 My mom had just lost the father of her six children, and soon to be seven.
-Me.
-"Lucky number seven."
+Me, "Lucky Number 7."

-Like howling winds that echo throughout the desert canyon walls, I can still remember hearing my mom grieving over the death of my father coming from inside of that bedroom, even now, some fifty years later, weeping, that would only stop whenever I tried to reach-up and turn the door-knob to enter her room.
+Like howling winds that echo throughout the desert canyon walls, I still can remember hearing my mom's grieving over the death of my father coming from inside of that bedroom, even now, some fifty years later, weeping, that would only stop whenever I tried to reach-up to turn the door-knob to enter her room.
 Being so young back then I never understood as to why she was crying so much, particularly with it being several years after my father's passing.
-Furthermore, I don't recall seeing any framed pictures of dear ole' dad being displayed around the house, let alone, knowing anything about him at the time.
-My mom must have thought that any stories about. . .
+Furthermore, I don't recall seeing any framed pictures of dear ole' dad being displayed around the house, let alone knowing anything about him at the time.
+My mom must have thought that any stories about

 Ashes to Ashes.